fetchai/agents-aea/docs/api/protocols/generator/base.md

 **Arguments**:

 - `path_to_protocol_specification`: path to protocol specification file
-- `output_path`: the path to the location in which the protocol module is to be generated.
+- `project_dir`: the path to the project location in which the protocol module is to be generated.
+- `to_local_registry`: to generate the protocol in the local registry or not
 - `dotted_path_to_protocol_package`: the path to the protocol package

 **Raises**: